 Sometimes mold is found on porous surfaces that cannot be fully cleaned but that also cannot be removed, such as the wooden studs inside a wall.
 After removing as much mold as possible and cleaning the surface as well as you can with a fungicide, use a disposable paint brush to apply an encapsulating produce like Foster 40-50.
 This goes on like paint, but unlike regular paint, it seals in any remaining mold so that it cannot continue to spread.
 It also contains antimicrobial ingredients that help kill and repel mold.

 Complete any repairs, such as replacing carpeting or drywall that had to be removed.

 For a complete, detailed mold remediation step-by-step guide, we recommend the ebook A Homeowner’s Complete Guide to Mold Remediation by Brian Turner, an expert in mold remediation.
 In addition to clear step-by-step instructions, the guide contains multiple photos to help you understand exactly what to do.
 Follow the link to learn more about our top recommended guide to mold remediation written especially for homeowners.

 Mistakes Homeowners Make When Removing Mold - Common mistakes and tips for avoiding them.

 Getting Rid Of Mold - Why it is so important to remove mold from your home, why removing mold is more difficult than most people realize.

-Mold Removal Techniques - Where the mold is growing, and how much there is, determines how it should be cleaned or disposed of.
-How to clean mold on various surfaces.
+Mold Removal Techniques - Where the mold is growing, and how much there is, determines how it should be cleaned.
+This article discusses techniques that homeowners can use.